Markovian linearization of random walks on groups: Introduction

-We start with a formula for the drift.
-In the sequel, $\II$ denotes the vector $\bR^{r}$ with all coordinates equal to $1$ and $\II_{u}$ the indicator at $u \in [r]$, that is the vector with zero coordinates except the $u$ entry equal to $1$.
-The usual scalar product is denoted by $\innerprod{}{}$.
+These matrices are also used to extend Equation \eqref{eq:harmonic_nocolour} to the coloured setting.
+The global description of the harmonic measure can be summed up in the following theorem.
+We write $\II$ for the vector of $\bR^{r}$ with all coordinates equal to $1$ and $\II_{u}$ for the indicator at $u \in [r]$, that is the vector with zero coordinates except the $u$ entry equal to $1$.